benitomartin/mlops-car-prices/terraform/README.md

 Then follow the next steps:

-- Then initilize Terraform and apply the configuration:
+- Initialize Terraform and apply the configuration:

   ```bash
   terraform init